Its-Just-Nans/bluehats.global/content/connect.md

 feel free to get in touch with us and/or to send a [pull request](https://github.com/Bluehats/bluehats.global).

-## 🗺️ Share on the public mailing lists
+## 🗺️ Discuss on public mailing lists and IRC

-You can join these public mailing lists:

 - [~bluehats/fr](https://lists.sr.ht/~bluehats/fr): French
 - [~bluehats/en](https://lists.sr.ht/~bluehats/en): English
 - [~bluehats/nl](https://lists.sr.ht/~bluehats/nl): Dutch

-## 🎉 Discuss on IRC

-Join the #bluehats channel on [Libera.Chat](https://libera.chat/).
+You can join the #bluehats channel on [Libera.Chat](https://libera.chat/).

 ## 🐘 Follow us on the fediverse